KRISTINE'S STORY

 Discography

 “This album is the retrospective of my songwriting career,” expressed Kristine Mills.
-“It encompasses songs written at different times in my life, but they share universal truths about love, life, and death that we all can relate to.
-Many of the songs are collaborations with other artists which then pull from their experiences to enrich the writing and feelings found in the songs.”
+“It encompasses songs written at different times in my life, but share relatable universal truths about love, life, and death.
+Many songs are collaborations with other artists which also pull from their experiences to enrich the writing and feelings of the songs.”

 The "Rice Session" were a collaboration with Austin-based David Rice in sessions from 2008 - 2010 that were recently remixed by Askold Buk in mid-2021.